erikespana/Cascade-Server/Custom Data Definitions/Admissions open house/README.md

 **Q: Why isn't my open house appearing on the /admissions/visit/open-houses/index page?**
-A: Make sure:
-   - The page is being indexed.
+- Make sure the page is being indexed.
 - The page hasn't expired.
 To check, edit the asset and click the **Metadata** pane.
 Is there an **End Date** configured for them?